-To increase safety and effectiveness, the selection of cosmetic modalities and various non-surgical techniques rely on a clear knowledge and understanding of facial anatomy and physiology.
+To increase safety and effectiveness, the selection of cosmetic modalities and various non-surgical techniques relies on a clear knowledge and understanding of facial anatomy and physiology.

-Locating the complex, layered architecture and soft tissue compartments of the face is vital for accurate needle/product placement while at the same time reducing the risks and complications associated with these medical procedures.
+Locating the complex, layered architecture and soft tissue compartments of the face is vital for accuracy, and to reduce the risks and complications associated with medical procedures.
 Your cosmetic practitioner should have a thorough knowledge of facial anatomy and physiology:

 - Layers of the epidermis and dermis